 The Transmitted BSSID subfield is set to 1 to indicate that the reported AP is a transmitted BSSID.
 It is set to 0 it the reported AP is a nontransmitted BSSID.
 It is reserved if the Multiple BSSID subfield is set to 0

-[22115]
+NOTE – An AP corresponding to the transmitted BSSID of a multiple BSSID set can advertise one or more nontransmitted BSSIDs in the set by setting the Co-Located subfield to 1, the Multiple BSSID subfield to 1 and the Transmitted BSSID subfield to 0 in the BSS Parameters subfield of Neighbor AP Information field.
+In such case, the Operating Class and Channel Number fields of Neighbor AP Information field carry values that indicate the operating class and channel number of the transmitting AP (i.e., the transmitted BSSID).[22115]

 Discovery of a nontransmitted BSSID profile